- Electric Blanket & Heating Blanket for more comfort in the cold season

 The benefits of using a thermal blanket are primarily economic, practical and for your health.
 By heating the bed with an electric blanket or throw, you can lower the room temperature and save on heating costs while enjoying the warmth under the blankets.
 The same is also true in other rooms in the house, for example in the sofa in front of the TV: with a warming blanket you can keep yourself warm even when the heating is off.

 Modern bed warmers, even the cheapest ones, nowadays ha features that make them practical, easy to use and above all, safe: among them, a timer for automatic switch-off, silent controls, preheating functions, overheating protection, the choice of different materials and colours, washable, warranty and dual control for king-size models.
-There are many good reasons to use an electric blanket, which will allow you to:
+There are many good reasons to use a heating blanket, which will allow you to:

 Modern thermal blankets are very reliable: if you take trivial and straightforward precautions, they are no more dangerous than any other household appliance.
 All brands of bed warmers provide recommendations for the safe use of their product, but general indications can be given as follows: